hotsh/nelumba/README.md

 * General cleanup and abstraction of elements of Atom et al that aren't very consistent or useful.
 * Add a persistence layer and allow this to be mixed with Rails and Sinatra style models.
-* Add rails/sinatra aides to allow rapid development of Lotus powered websites.
+* Add rails/sinatra aides to allow rapid development of Nelumba powered websites.
-* Add already written osub/opub functionality to allow this gem to subscribe directly to other Lotus powered websites.
+* Add already written osub/opub functionality to allow this gem to subscribe directly to other Nelumba powered websites.
 * Add Webfinger user identity and verification written in the Salmon library and pull the remaining logic out of rstat.us.
 * Add JSON backend.
 * Write a PuSH hub to aid in small-scale deployment.
 (Possibly as a detached project.
-Lotus talks to the hub via a socket.)
+Nelumba talks to the hub via a socket.)